Team

 Cayden Miu, High school intern, 2024, Jericho High, NY

-Rithik Trehan, High school intern, 2024, Jericho High, NY, Accepted to Cooper Union
+Rithik Trehan, High school intern, 2024, Jericho High, NY, Now at Cooper Union

-Joshua Chen, High school intern, 2024, Jericho High, NY, Accepted to Purdue University
+Joshua Chen, High school intern, 2024, Jericho High, NY, Now at Purdue University

-Sydney Walker, Simons Summer Research Scholar, 2024, Coral Reef High, FL
+Sydney Walker, Simons Summer Research Scholar, 2024, Coral Reef High, FL, Now at University of Miami

 Iris Park, High school intern, 2024,2025, Port Jeff High, NY